egendata/docs/content/egendata-core/data/_index.md

 #### With an established connection

-In this case, the user’s device recognises that there is an existing connection with this service stored in the App’s internal cache and the following messages are triggered:
+In this case, the user’s device recognizes that there is an existing connection with this service stored in the App’s internal cache and the following messages are triggered:

 1. A `LOGIN_RESPONSE` containing a serialized JWS `LOGIN` as payload is sent to the operator.
 This `LOGIN_RESPONSE` contains the user’s ID as the subject(iss?), and the service as a string in the body(within the `LOGIN`).
 1. The operator extracts the `LOGIN` from the `LOGIN_RESPONSE` a wraps it in a new  `LOGIN_EVENT` message and forwards the message to the service.
 This happens so the service doesn’t get access to the user’s ID.

 #### Without an established connection

-If this user’s device does not recognise the service then the following messages are triggered:
+If this user’s device does not recognize the service then the following messages are triggered:

 1. A `CONNECTION_INIT` is sent from the user’s device directly to the service’s `/events` endpoint.
 1. The service responds with a `CONNECTION_REQUEST` to the user’s device.